DataCentricSE/Particle-Filter-Optimization/README.md

 # Particle-Filter-Optimization
 PFO algorithm for robust optimization.
 The folder contains the codes for tests on two benchmark functions (2D Branin function and a 1D user-defined Gaussian mixture function) and a practical example of a styrene reactor where profit maximization is the aim.

+These codes gives the basis of the work documented in Kenyeres, É., Kummer, A., & Abonyi, J. (2025).
+Improvements of particle filter optimization algorithm for robust optimization under different types of uncertainties.
+Heliyon, 11(1).
+<a href="https://doi.org/10.1016/j.heliyon.2024.e41573">DOI: 10.1016/j.heliyon.2024.e41573</a>

+This paper introduces a methodology for handling different types of uncertainties during robust optimization.
+In real-world industrial optimization problems, many types of uncertainties emerge, e.g., inaccurate setting of control variables, and the parameters of the system model are usually not known precisely.
+For these reasons, the global optimum considering the nominal values of the parameters may not give the best performance in practice.
+This paper presents a widely usable sampling-based methodology by improving the Particle Filter Optimization (PFO) algorithm.
+Case studies on benchmark functions and even on a practical example of a styrene reactor are introduced to verify the applicability of the proposed method on finding robust optimum, and show how the users can tune this algorithm according to their requirement.
+The results verify that the proposed method is able to find robust optimums efficiently under parameter and decision variable uncertainties, as well.